Benno-K/PublicScripts/updfblog.md

 ### Getting started

-- You need an account on the box with the permission to read (and unfortunately change) the box's configuration.
-This requirement comes from FRITZ!OS, I cannot change that
+- You need an account on the box with the permission to read (and unfortunately change, there is no read-only permission) the box's configuration. <br/> I highly recommend creating an account that is only used for this script having a strong[^1] password.
+[^1]: I suggest a mix of numbers, lowercase and uppercase letters and characters `+-=?~.:`, at least 20 characters long.

 - Create a directory where the logs should go.
 The default directory is "`fblogs`" in your home directory (`mkdir ~/fblogs` does that).
 If you prefer another name, go ahead, create it and use the `-d` option.

-### Messages not stored
+### Events ignored
-As each run of the script creates a log entry, the script ignores **all** logins of that user are **not** contained in the stored log file.
-Therefor it is recommended to create and use an account that is only used to fetch the log messages.
+As each run of the script creates a log entry, the script ignores **all** login-events of **that user**.
+Therefore it is recommended to create and use an account that is only used to fetch the log messages.
+If you do **not** want to suppress these logins, use `-D/--do-not-filter`.

  ### Command options (use -h to list)
  ```